Skip to main content

 • Council Tax statement (within 12 months)

-• Government letter, such as HMRC (within 3 months)
+• Government letters or statements, such as an HMRC self-assessment or tax letter, or an Electoral Register confirmation (within 3 months)

 • Home or motor insurance document (within 3 months)